ljw9510/ljw9510/README.md

  [3] Joowon Lee, Seungyeoun Lee, Jin-Young Jang, and Taesung Park, \
 *"Exact association test for small size sequencing data*"([Journal](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-018-0344-z) 2018, 12 pp)

 In [3], we propose a new exact association test for sequencing data that does not require a large sample approximation based on the Generalized Cochran-Mantel-Haenszel (GCMH) statistic.
-It is applicable to most sequencing data which is generally restricted to small sample size due to its-still high cost.
+It is applicable to most sequencing data which is generally restricted to a small sample size due to its-still high cost.